Khaledgarbaya/cra-to-gatsby-workshop/exercise/02-create-static-pages/README.md

 Gatsby pages are created in different ways:

-- Gatsby core automatically turns React components in `src/pages` into pages
+- Automatically turns React components in `src/pages` into pages
-- Creating Pages programatically using the `createPages` API in your site's `gatsby-node.js`
+- Programatically using the `createPages` API in your site's `gatsby-node.js`
 - Using a Plugin That implement the `createPages` API

 ## How to list all the pages in a Gatsby site